 Health care partnering means you will feel less alone and isolated with the responsibilities of caregiving.

-The importance of family involvement in patient care is greatly appreciated as it helps increase the health care team’s knowledge of the care recipient’s background and living environment, which is necessary information that will greatly inform the team’s decision-making regarding care.
+The importance of family involvement in patient care is greatly appreciated as it helps increase the health care team’s knowledge of the care recipient’s background and living environment.
+This is necessary information that will greatly inform the care team’s decision-making regarding family home care services.

 In turn, health care partnering means that you will feel less alone and isolated with the responsibilities of caregiving.
-Additionally, you will be more informed and confident in your caregiving role and prepared for the future.
+Additionally, you will be more informed and confident in your family caregiving role and prepared for the future.
 For more information on this topic, see our Elizz article entitled Caregiver Isolation.